samiux/samiux.github.io/about.md

 - Ubuntu Linux Setup and Hardening
 - Bash Script Programming
 - Python Script Programming
-- LUA Script Programming
+- Lua Script Programming
-- Machine Learning with Python and LUA
+- Machine Learning with Python and Lua

 He can be reached at :